Rigour and nimbleness needed when positioning through a crisis - October 2021

 Once in a debt trap, a country’s options become very limited.
 Having been unable to accelerate growth sufficiently, countries seek the assistance of an international institution like the International Monetary Fund (IMF).
 This often happens where the external debt burden is unsustainable but can also occur where aggregate debt is overwhelming.
 Should SA be unable to raise long-term growth sufficiently, we considered the implications of seeking IMF assistance.
 In every historic instance when the IMF intervened, it has come with the price of austerity, reforms, and a haircut on the current debt load of around 40-60%.
 Using this template, we then ran a total return analysis for two scenarios.

 In the first scenario, we modelled SA managing to avoid a debt trap for the next four years, but in year five, the country is forced to take a 50% haircut on its debt.
 In the second scenario, SA manages to avoid a debt trap for the next six years but in year seven is forced to take a 50% haircut on its debt.
 We continually update this analysis, and it helps inform our ongoing decision-making.
-The results in the table below are based on current information.
+The results in the figure 2 are based on current information.

 The results are quite surprising and against general intuition, which believes that the safest place on the yield curve is in the nearer maturities.
 There are two reasons for this.
 Firstly, bonds with a maturity of more than 15 years currently trade at high yields.
 Secondly, their current cash prices are low, which means that in the event of a haircut, the write-down of capital is lower.
 The longer SA avoids a debt trap, the more attractive these returns from the long end are.
 Our conclusions from this work remain as follows: